-[Feature] Spanish navy makes bid for EU anti-pirate HQ
+[Feature] Spain makes bid for EU anti-pirate HQ

 It showed its humanitarian side by air-lifting a 'wounded pirate' from the Gavi to the Juan Carlos I for medical care.

-"Impressive demonstration by Spain … Strong potential as operational HQ for current & future EU CSDP [common security and defence] missions," Sweden's PSC ambassador, Mikael Lindvall, tweeted on the day.
+"Impressive demonstration by Spain … Strong potential as operational HQ for current & future EU CSDP [common security and defence] missions," Sweden's EU security ambassador, Mikael Lindvall, said on the day on social media.

 Spanish pride

 "This mission [Atalanta] should be managed by an EU member state.
-I consider Spain to be an excellent candidate to host the Atalanta command HQ if the European Union authorities decide to transfer it [from the UK]," Spanish defence minister, Maria Dolores de Cospedal, told the diplomats at a briefing the same day.
+I consider Spain to be an excellent candidate to host the Atalanta command HQ if the European Union authorities decide to transfer it [from the UK]," Spanish defence minister, Maria Dolores de Cospedal, told the diplomats in Rota.

-To host the mission at Rota would be "a source of real pride for Spain, of the performance of its armed forces", she said.
+To host the mission would be "a source of real pride for Spain, of the performance of its armed forces", she said.

-Spain already had 852 men and women deployed "under the EU flag", representing 25 percent of personnel in EU overseas missions, she said.
+Spain already had 852 men and women deployed "under the EU flag", representing 25 percent of personnel in EU overseas missions, she added.

 "We are the first contributor to the common security and defence policy," the minister said.